 Your set up supervisor will always gameplan the best sequence for assembling each component.
 However, this will inevitably change some after the first set up, with minimal changes thereafter.
 You should take components out of the crate and set them up in the same order.
 The first component out sets up first.
 Pack components in reverse order; according to a disassembly sequence.
 The good news is that you’ll achieve maximum productivity and not have to constantly sort and identify parts.
 This is the beginning step for packaging that delivers real savings.

 Original packaging often includes parts that come with foam wrapping for additional protection.
 After set up, packaging like this can become damaged or in such poor shape that it isn’t usable.
+That’s the opposite of quality packaging.

 The old adage of “everything has a place and everything in its place” is the key to packaging success.
 If you do this, numbered parts should have a place in the crate with a corresponding number space.
 Plus, there are “non-exhibit” items that go into a crate.
 Items like bar stools, TV monitors, and swag inventory for example.
 So, space planning should include providing an area separate from the booth inventory so damage doesn’t occur.
 Simply put, have an assigned space for everything.
 Property damage will occur if you don’t.